ilokesto/caro-kann/README.md

 &nbsp;

-# what's new in caro-kann@2.2.0
+# what's new in caro-kann@3.0.0
-* The new version of Caro-Kann includes a feature commonly referred to as persist, which integrates local storage, session storage, and cookies.
-This allows the application's state to be continuously saved and easily restored.
-With persist, the state can be maintained even after a page refresh or session termination.
-* It also supports version management for persist, enabling easy conversion or discarding of data from previous versions when the application's state structure changes.
+* The new version of Caro-Kann has improved its internal code structure and actively implemented techniques such as tree shaking.
+As a result, the bundle size has been reduced by up to three times compared to version 2.2.0.
+* Semantics are important.
+Each feature and API is designed with a clear purpose and intent, enabling developers to write state management-related code in a more intuitive and intentional manner.
+API names and behaviors have been changed to be as intuitive as possible, minimizing ambiguity that could lead to mistakes.
+These semantic improvements not only enhance the way the code works but also improve the way it is read and understood, contributing to long-term maintainability and collaboration potential.
+* In the previous version, the persist functionality included in create has been separated into a middleware.
+The middleware-based persist is designed to function independently of global state management, allowing it to be integrated easily without affecting existing state management logic.
+This separation significantly enhances the application's performance, maintainability, and scalability.
+* The middleware includes persist along with reducer, zustand, and devtools functionality, allowing for flexible application of various state management features.
+Each function can be used independently or in combination, depending on the application's requirements.

 &nbsp;